rjoydip-zz/neon-hello-world/README.md

 Setup the project by `npm run setup`.

+## TODO

+- clean script should be more programmatically.
+- fix clippy style error automatically.
+- write code format automatically.

 ### Note

+- `--release` is required because neon only builds with release flag.
+E.g: for tests, try `cargo test --release`

-If you are in windows make sure you follow [issue](https://github.com/rust-lang/rust/issues/44787#issuecomment-373927749)
+- If you are in windows make sure you follow [issue](https://github.com/rust-lang/rust/issues/44787#issuecomment-373927749)